Dissecting Oh-My-OpenCode and the Future of Context Engineering

 The Core Innovation: Orchestrator-Based Team Architecture

 The real breakthrough in Oh My OpenCode is Sisyphus, a manager agent that delegates work to specialized sub-agents through parallel execution.
+A Frontend Engineer handles UI components, a Librarian runs documentation research, and an Oracle designs architecture, all simultaneously.

-• Different models serve different roles.
-Architecture design routes to GPT-5 (Oracle), evidence-based research to Claude Sonnet 4.5 (Librarian), creative UI generation to Gemini 3 Pro (Frontend Engineer), and documentation to Gemini 3 Flash (Document Writer).
-Each task gets the model best suited for it.
+Each agent’s context is isolated at the code level.
+This matters because accumulated irrelevant information degrades output quality over time, a failure mode I’ve hit repeatedly with long single-agent sessions.
+Different models also serve different roles: architecture design routes to GPT-5 (Oracle), evidence-based research to Claude Sonnet 4.5 (Librarian), creative UI generation to Gemini 3 Pro (Frontend Engineer), and documentation to Gemini 3 Flash (Document Writer).
+Each task gets the model best suited for it rather than whatever one model happens to be configured.

 Sisyphus Orchestrator: Design Philosophy

-Sisyphus implements more than role assignment - it enforces workflow through code.
+Sisyphus implements more than role assignment.
+It enforces workflow through code.

-• Parallel execution is mandatory.
-The codebase includes comments like // CORRECT: Always background, always parallel alongside injected background_task call patterns that force concurrent execution.
+The createSisyphusAgent function dynamically assembles prompts from Phase 0 (Intent Gate) through Phase 3 (Completion), defining a structured execution pipeline.
+Parallel execution is mandatory: the codebase includes comments like // CORRECT: Always background, always parallel alongside injected background_task call patterns that force concurrent execution.
+Serial execution is structurally blocked, making it impossible for sub-tasks to run sequentially by design.

 The Librarian Agent: Evidence-Based Research in Practice

-• A Type A/B/C/D classification system searches GitHub Issues, official documentation, and source code in parallel to collect evidence.
+A Type A/B/C/D classification system searches GitHub Issues, official documentation, and source code in parallel to collect evidence.
+Information before 2024 is automatically rejected, forcing searches to prioritize current documentation.

 Completion Enforced by Code, Not Hope

-• Ralph Loop: The agent is forced to run in a loop until it explicitly outputs a <promise>DONE</promise> tag.
+The Ralph Loop forces the agent to run in a loop until it explicitly outputs a <promise>DONE</promise> tag.
 Completion is judged by proof, not by the model’s self-assessment.
+These two mechanisms address a real gap in most agent frameworks, where the model’s tendency to declare success prematurely is managed only through prompting.

 LSP Integration: Understanding Code the Way IDEs Do

-• Diagnostics, definitions, and references are exposed directly as agent tools, giving the AI the same code intelligence that human developers rely on in their editors.
+Unlike typical grep-based code search, Oh My OpenCode implements an actual Language Server Protocol client.
+The LSPClient class communicates directly with language servers like typescript-language-server, handling Content-Length headers and JSON-RPC messages, the same protocol VSCode and IntelliJ use to understand code.
+Diagnostics, definitions, and references are exposed directly as agent tools, giving the AI the same code intelligence that human developers rely on in their editors.

 Hierarchical Context Injection